kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 - `appVersion`: The Kubewarden version (e.g., v1.28.0).
 - `kubernetesVersion`: The Kubernetes version where the controller is running (e.g., v1.33.0).
-- `instanceUid`: A UID to uniquely identify the controller instance.
 - `city`: City name extracted from the request's source IP.
 - `country`: Country name extracted from the request's source IP.
 - `country_isocode`: Country ISO code extracted from the request's source IP.